nicocardiel/megaradrp-cookbook/_sources/crmasks.rst.txt

      stores all the cosmic rays detected in all the individual exposures, replacing each masked pixels by the value obtained when using the ``mediancr`` method.
-   - ``meancr``: also performs a median combination, but uses the individual cosmic ray masks specifically computed for each available exposure.
+   - ``meancr``: also performs a mean combination, but uses the individual cosmic ray masks specifically computed for each available exposure.

    Since the mean has a lower standard deviation than the median, the